jayoung/Rtest_and_Rnotes/Rscripts/phylogenetics/ggtree_demo.md

 ![](ggtree_demo_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-It doesn’t work if tip_dat3 is a tibble, although it doesn’t give an error, it just doesn’t give us a correct heatmap.
+Note that it doesn’t work if tip_dat3 is a tibble (see plot below, not useful), although it doesn’t give an error, it just doesn’t give us a correct heatmap.
 Also, setting rownames on a tibble is deprecated.

 ``` r
 tip_dat3 <- tip_dat2 %>%